SPDR Portfolio S&P 1500 Composite Stock Market ETF (NYSEARCA:SPTM) Shares Sold by Evensky & Katz LLC

 Evensky & Katz LLC lessened its stake in shares of SPDR Portfolio S&P 1500 Composite Stock Market ETF (NYSEARCA:SPTM – Free Report) by 3.6% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 180,861 shares of the company’s stock after selling 6,674 shares during the period.
 SPDR Portfolio S&P 1500 Composite Stock Market ETF accounts for approximately 0.7% of Evensky & Katz LLC’s investment portfolio, making the stock its 21st biggest position.
 Evensky & Katz LLC’s holdings in SPDR Portfolio S&P 1500 Composite Stock Market ETF were worth $9,846,000 at the end of the most recent reporting period.

-Several other large investors also recently bought and sold shares of SPTM.
-BIP Wealth LLC purchased a new stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF during the 1st quarter valued at about $14,111,000.
-JPMorgan Chase & Co. purchased a new stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF during the 4th quarter valued at about $5,358,000.
-Financial Management Professionals Inc. purchased a new stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF during the 2nd quarter valued at about $5,815,000.
-Captrust Financial Advisors grew its stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF by 931.3% during the 2nd quarter.
+Several other hedge funds have also recently modified their holdings of SPTM.
+Fairfield Bush & CO. purchased a new stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF during the 1st quarter valued at about $33,000.
+JPMorgan Chase & Co. purchased a new stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF during the 1st quarter valued at about $58,000.
+Lumbard & Kellner LLC grew its stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF by 18.6% during the 1st quarter.
+Lumbard & Kellner LLC now owns 4,286 shares of the company’s stock valued at $238,000 after acquiring an additional 673 shares in the last quarter.
+Colony Group LLC purchased a new stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF during the 2nd quarter valued at about $363,000.
+Finally, Captrust Financial Advisors grew its stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF by 931.3% during the 2nd quarter.
 Captrust Financial Advisors now owns 77,082 shares of the company’s stock valued at $3,583,000 after acquiring an additional 69,608 shares in the last quarter.
-Finally, Gateway Wealth Partners LLC purchased a new stake in SPDR Portfolio S&P 1500 Composite Stock Market ETF during the 4th quarter valued at about $1,765,000.

 SPDR Portfolio S&P 1500 Composite Stock Market ETF Price Performance